farhan965/Pizza-Sales-end-to-end-Data-Analysis-Project/README.md

 ## Analytics

-Analyzed key indicators for our pizza sales data to gain insights into our business performance.
+Analyzed key indicators for  pizza sales data to gain insights into  business performance.
 Calculated the following metrics:

 Total Revenue: The sum of the total price of all pizza orders.